Richard Bonehill

 Richard Bonehill (c.
 1948 – 4 February 2015) was a British actor and stuntman with an expertise in swordsmanship.

 Career

 He played a number of different character extras in The Empire Strikes Back and Return of the Jedi, most notably the alien Nien Nunb, a Stormtrooper, Tie Fighter pilot and more.
 Other films he worked on included Flash Gordon and Highlander.
 His television credits included Doctor Who.

 Bonehill was also a competitive fencer and fencing coach.
 He was crowned 2010 Veterans World Sabre Champion at the 14th World Veterans Fencing Championships held in Croatia.
 Before the final he was presented with a commemorative diploma from the Fédération Internationale d'Escrime, the world governing body of fencing, to mark his 'extraordinary achievement' of representing Great Britain at 10 consecutive World Championships.

+Death

 Bonehill died on 4 February 2015.
 He was 67.